RestDocArchive/specification/specification.md

 ### 2.1 Resource

-A _resource_ MUST have a unique _id_ that names the resource and SHOULD have a _description_ containing further information about the intented use of the given resource.
+A _resource_ MUST have a unique _id_ that names the resource and SHOULD have a _description_ containing further information about the intended use of the given resource.
 The _path_ MUST be part of the resource definition and MUST be unique.
 The path is a URI \[[RFC2396]\] or URI template \[[RFC6570]\].
 If the path contains variables the resource MUST contain a set of _parameter_ definitions.
 The resource MUST contain one definition for each available HTTP _method_.

 In the running example there are 2 resources with the paths "/{locale}/{messageId}" and "/fallback/{locale}".